HansDandle/HDBaseHit/CONTRIBUTING.md

-# Contributing to TV Recorder for HDHomeRun
+# Contributing to LineDrive

-Thank you for your interest in contributing to TV Recorder!
+Thank you for your interest in contributing to LineDrive!
 This document provides guidelines for contributing to the project.

 ## Getting Started